Is type 2 diabetes reversible?

 This great story by Vadym shows a man who beat diabetes and healed his body by rebelling against the official guidelines.
 And it may be surprising, but this isn’t an isolated case.

 So, is type 2 diabetes reversible?
 Through listening to the personal accounts of thousands, the answer appears to be yes.
 More and more people are finding themselves freed of diabetes through adopting a low carb diet.

-Therefore, we have to ask why the official high-carb guidelines that recommend “everything in moderation” persist.
+Therefore, we have to ask why the official high-carb balanced diet guidelines that recommend “everything in moderation” persist.